 Written examinations take place

-The registration fee for the examination for employees of MAGB members will be £200 plus VAT per candidate, with a fee of £800 plus VAT to attend 3 days revision and take the 3 exam modules.
-For all other candidates, the registration fee will be £400 plus VAT and the revision and exam fee £1600 plus VAT.
+The registration fee per module of the examination for employees of MAGB members will be £200 plus VAT per candidate.
+The cost for resitting a failed module will be £200 + VAT.
+For all other candidates, the registration fee will be £400 per module.
+The cost for resitting a failed module will be £400 + VAT.
 Your company will be invoiced once your registration has been accepted.